amrrs/intro_to_tweets_analysis/README.md

 ### Objective

 + Learn how to get started with Twitter (Tweets) Analysis using R
-+ Use-cse: Analysis the tweets made about the Episode: Indian Election of Patriot Act (A Neflix Show by US Comedian Hasan Minhaj)
++ Use-cse: Analysing the tweets made about the Netflix show Patriot Act's Episode: [Indian Elections (A Show by US Comedian Hasan Minhaj)](https://www.youtube.com/watch?v=qqZ_SH9N3Xo)

 ### Sample Output